Hiroreco/enreco-archive/recap-data/glossary/characters/heroes/mococo-entry.md

 **Name:** Mococo Abyssguard
 **Guild:** Jade Sword

-Mococo started out in quite a vulnerable state.
-Before Elizabeth vowed to be her protector and big sister, she felt frightened of this new world.
-She was easily persuaded to overspend in the Faunamart's lottery in spite the concerns of others.
-She soon turned into a problem, though, by extorting her friends for more money, thus damaging her relationships.
+Mococo’s journey began from a vulnerable place.
+Before Elizabeth promised to be her protector and big sister, she was terrified of this strange new world, easily frightened and desperate not to be left [alone.](https://www.youtube.com/live/OSjlqA0FS9Q?feature=shared&t=4128) But with her friends’ support, she slowly found her footing, working hard and living up to her role as a hero—though that didn’t last long.

+By the second day, she had discovered FaunaMart’s lottery tickets.
+It started with just a couple, but soon grew to hundreds as the doggo blew through her funds despite everyone’s concerns.
+What began as harmless fun spiraled into an addiction.
+Mococo became a problem herself, extorting friends for more money and [straining relationships.](https://www.youtube.com/live/5swK4fB2smo?t=1251)

-Nonetheless, there were hints that this troublemaker was much more than that.
-Her money-grubbing attitude has led her to realize that she _needed to work_ for her money.
-Do business and such.
-Her sister and friends were also equally if not the most important to her.
-Mococo was scared to be alone truth be told.
-It was for the best she quit gambling (before returning through NanaEleven).
+Yet there were glimpses of something more to her.
+Her obsession with money led her to understand she actually needed to _work_ for it—do business, hustle.
+Her sister and friends were still the most important things in her life.
+Underneath it all, Mococo was terrified of being alone.
+Eventually, she managed to quit gambling (at least until NanaEleven tempted her back).

-Her journey was not smooth-sailing .
-This, also due the corruption that took over Mococo's mind and killed Fuwawa's chickens too
+By the journey’s end, she fell to the corruption—first swayed by Bijou’s influence and by far the most afflicted of all.
+She hurt others, ravaged the lands, slaughtered animals and crops, which led everyone to pull away from her—the very thing she dreaded most.
+Even Elizabeth, whom she adored most, looked on with [wary eyes.](https://www.youtube.com/live/6TXwZjXEoxk?si=N5N4vgyOALaXs9db&t=1610)

+But with everyone’s help, Mococo was saved.
+She carried immense gratitude in her heart.
+For all her chaos, she was still just a kind, innocent puppy at her core.

 ### Chapter 2

 **Name:** Mococo Abyssguard
 **Job:** Jeweler

-Chapter 2 presented Mococo an opportunity to start anew and forget her mistakes.
-This jeweler was sort of a meddler herself— eavesdropping is her new hobby.

-On the final day, Mococo, along with Fuwawa, Bijou, Nerissa, and Shiori, rejected Fia’s wish and chose to rebel.
+The second journey offered Mococo a fresh start.
+Determined to do better, she vowed to work hard, stay off the gambling—well, mostly—and repay those who once helped her.

+And she did.
+As a dedicated jeweler and loyal employee of Gacharms, she kept herself busy and, with no lottery around, was spared from falling feral again.
+Sure, the gambling didn’t vanish completely, but it was far less destructive this time.

+Her chaotic nature persisted, though.
+Eavesdropping became a new hobby—on one occasion she overheard Mordon’s therapy session and decided to open her own [therapy business.](https://www.youtube.com/live/T2StVW1kSxw?si=-ZizHO6g5xCSHEr9&t=9493) Never mind the lack of credentials: her sessions consisted of “uh huh, yeah, just follow your heart,” delivered like a true pro.
+But hey, for dirt-cheap prices, you got what you paid for.

+Toward the journey’s end, Mococo started feeling... off.
+A creeping sickness, a gnawing sense of something wrong.
+On the final day, it proved true.
+As if seized by a mysterious force, she, along with four others, defied Fia and the rest of the heroes, choosing to carve their own path instead.

+## Trivia

+- Mococo seems to have it out for chickens: she slaughtered Fuwawa’s entire flock in Chapter 1, and later killed the Hot Pink’s “child”—which happened to take the form of a chicken—on sight in Chapter 2.
+- Her relentless pursuit of wealth made her the third richest hero by the end of Chapter 1 (just behind Fauna and Nerissa), and one of the top earners again in Chapter 2, with coin totals hitting the five-digit mark both times.
+- She bought a whopping **452 lottery tickets** in Chapter 1 (447 from FaunaMart, 5 from NanaEleven).
+From it, she only won 710 coins at FaunaMart, 500 coins at NanaEleven (whose tickets were free), but walked away with a 10,000-coin settlement from Nerissa during the lottery fiasco.
+In the end, she netted a profit of 6,740 coins.
+- When Cecilia requested a 5% cut from the 10,000-coin settlement for her legal services, Mococo handed her 180 coins—a mere 1.8%.
+Cecilia didn’t question it.

 [mococo](#easter:easter-mococo)